-Osmotic Therapy for Patients With Severe Subarachnoid Hemorrhage (OSMO-SAH)
+Osmotic Therapy for Patients with Severe Subarachnoid Hemorrhage (OSMO-SAH)

-August 7, 2023 updated by: Lidan Jiang, Xuanwu Hospital, Beijing
+February 27, 2025 updated by: Lidan Jiang, Xuanwu Hospital, Beijing

 Practice of Osmotherapy in Severe SubArachnoid Hemorrhage Patients: Multicenter Observational Study (OSMO-SAH Study)